apimap/javascript-developer/CONTRIBUTING.md

 - **A clear and descriptive branch name** that starts with feature/ or bugfix/
 - A clear and **"to the point"** summary of the changes within
-- A **up-to-date** code merge with our development branch
+- An **up-to-date** code merge with our development branch

 **Remember**: No change is too small

 ### Where can I ask for help?
 ___

-Didn't find what you where looking for?
+Didn't find what you were looking for?
 I want to contribute but still have questions?
 Please [contact us](SUPPORT.md) after reading our [FAQ](FAQ.md).